maxpyne1981/basic_algorithms/read/solution_hints.md

 ### Find top K elements
     - use Heap/ priority queue

 ### Find top K frequent elemennt
     - use haspmap to find freq and priority queue to find top K,

+### breadth first search
+  - add staring node to a queue,
+  - go through the queue until empty, process each children and add them to the queue,

 ### study materials